Royals vs. White Sox Player Props Betting Odds

-Vinnie Pasquantino and Luis Robert are among the players with prop bets available when the Kansas City Royals and the Chicago White Sox square off at Kauffman Stadium on Monday (first pitch at 7:40 PM ET).
+Luis Robert and Vinnie Pasquantino are among the players with prop bets on the table when the Chicago White Sox and the Kansas City Royals meet at Kauffman Stadium on Tuesday (first pitch at 7:40 PM ET).

 Bet on this matchup or its props with DraftKings!